Sanchaita Hazra - UoU Econ

 University of Utah

-My research interests are behavioural economics, applied microeconomics, and artificial intelligence (AI).
-I use experimental methods in neoclassical economics to explore how humans perceive and benefit from AI and technology in deception, education, marketplaces, and political scenarios.
+My research interests are behavioral economics, experimental economics (Lab/Field), applied microeconomics, and artificial intelligence (AI).
+My work focuses on applying the methodologies of experimental economics in neoclassical economics to explore and gain deeper insights into the potential of AI in influencing human decision-making.

-Previously, I worked as a statistician at DeepFlux (accquired by Pivot Roots) and research assistant at ISI Kolkata.
+Previously, I worked as a statistician at DeepFlux (now accquired by Pivot Roots) and a research assistant at ISI Kolkata.
 My mentors include Prof. Priyodarshi Banerjee and Prof. Saibal Kar.
-In 2021, I was also a Guest Lecturer of Economics at Women's Christian College, University of Kolkata.
+In 2021, I was also a Lecturer of Economics at Women's Christian College, University of Kolkata.
 I founded Alankar, a women-run online jewelry brand fostering positive social impact on employbility.

 CV | LinkedIn